faelgabriel/elixircd/README.md

 - **ACCOUNT**: Notify clients when a user's account status changes. ❌
 - **CHGHOST**: Forcefully change a user's ident and hostname. ❌
 - **INVITE**: Extended to optionally include account information. ❌
-- **JOIN**: Extended to include usernames and hostnames in join messages. ❌
+- **JOIN**: Extended to include account name and real name in join messages. ❌
 - **MONITOR**: Track when specific nicknames go online or offline. ❌
 - **NAMES**: Extended to include account names when supported. ❌
 - **TAGMSG**: Send messages with tags but without text content. ❌